The Saginaw County Clerk’s Office maintains birth certificates for individuals who were born in Saginaw County.

 - In-Person: $15 for the first copy and $7 for each additional copy of the same record in the same visit.
 Acceptable forms of payment include cash, checks, and debit/credit cards; please note there is a fee for debit/credit card processing ($2.50 if under $49.99).

-- By Mail: $16 for the first copy and $7 for each additional copy of the same record in the same request.
+- By Mail or Drop Box available at the Courthouse enterance: $16 for the first copy and $7 for each additional copy of the same record in the same request.
 Acceptable forms of payment include checks and money orders.

 - Online: Starts at $26 (1 certified copy) and will increase depending on how many copies you request and the mailing option you choose.
 Acceptable forms of payment include debit/credit cards.

 Who Can Obtain a Certified Copy of a Birth Certificate?

 If a birth record is over 100 years old, it is a public record available for anyone to request a certified copy.
 However, birth records less than 100 years old are protected/confidential vital records only available to the person or parent(s) named on the record.
 There are special circumstances which include:

 - An Individual or Agency That Has Full Guardianship: Guardian must submit court appointed Letters of Guardianship paperwork signed by a judge specifically naming them as guardian.

 - Power of Attorney: Must provide paperwork that specifies the individual appointing their agent full authority (Durable POA) and act as the person in all activities.
 Limited POA must specify the agent has the authority to obtain a certified birth record.

 - An Individual With Custody: Applicant must submit valid court order granting legal or physical custody of the child.

 - Heir: The person named on a birth certificate must be deceased and the heir must provide their death certificate along with further documentation proving their relationship to decedent (i.e. marriage license, their own birth certificate, etc.)